Complications of pregnancy: Placenta previa

 Placenta previa is a condition that occurs when the placenta fully or partially covers the cervix.
 Placenta previa can be further categorized into complete previa, partial previa, marginal previa, and low-lying placenta, depending on the degree to which the placenta covers the internal cervical os.
-Placenta previa is diagnosed by ultrasound, either during a routine examination or following an episode of abnormal vaginal bleeding.
-Most diagnosis of placenta previa occurs during the second-trimester.
+Placenta previa is primarily diagnosed by ultrasound, either during a routine examination or following an episode of abnormal vaginal bleeding, often in the second trimester of pregnancy.
+Most placenta previa cases are diagnosed during the second trimester.

+Treatments are adapted according to their severity and the mother's state of health, from strict monitoring to cesarean section.